Atropine Therapy For Myopia Management

-If you have myopia and you’re looking for a better way to manage it, contact The Myopia Management Center at Complete Family Vision Care for a consultation.
+If you have myopia and are looking for a better way to manage it, contact The Myopia Management Center at Complete Family Vision Care for a consultation.
 Let us help you experience clearer, sharper vision and a better quality of life.

 What Is Myopia?

-This results in blurry vision when looking at something at a distance, such as street signs, people walking down a street, or a TV or movie screen.
 However, images that are closer to the person can be seen more clearly.
 People with myopia can experience eye strain, eye fatigue, or headaches.
 This is because of the natural inclination to squint or strain the eyes in an effort to see images in the distance clearly.

-Nearly 1 in 10 American children (9.2%) between the ages of 5 and 17 have myopia.
-This is especially challenging during the school-age years, since the ability to read, write, see the board, do homework, and participate in extracurricular activities all become important parts of a child’s routine.
+Nearly 1 in 10 children (9.2%) between the ages of 5 and 17 have myopia.
+This is especially challenging during the school-age years, since the ability to read, write, see the board, do homework and participate in extracurricular activities all become important parts of a child’s routine.

 Common Treatments For Myopia

-The typical methods of managing myopia are eyeglasses and contact lenses.
+The typical methods for managing myopia are eyeglasses and contact lenses.
 Prescription glasses and contacts correct refractive errors by directing light to focus on the retina, mimicking the natural eye process.
 In certain cases, procedures such as LASIK or PRK may be performed to correct vision surgically.

-What Is Prescription Eye Drop Therapy?
+What Is Atropine Therapy?

-Prescription eye drops are medicated prescription eye drops containing an antimuscarinic agent, which widens (dilates) the pupil, relaxing the eye muscles.
+Atropine drops are medicated prescription eye drops containing an antimuscarinic agent, which widens (dilates) the pupil, relaxing the eye muscles.
 In low doses, it has been shown to slow down the development of myopia.

-How Does Prescription Eye Drop Therapy Work?
+How Does Atropine Therapy Work?

-Prescription eye drop therapy may be performed daily either by itself or together with Ortho-K or multifocal contact lenses.
+Atropine therapy may be performed daily either by itself or together with Ortho-K or multifocal contact lenses.
 Contact lenses cannot be worn while the drops are applied.
 Doctors advise to wait at least 15 minutes before putting contacts back in the eyes.

-Prescription Eye Drop Therapy For Children
+Atropine Therapy For Children

-Does Prescription Eye Drop Therapy Hurt?
+Does Atropine Therapy Hurt?

-Prescription eye drop therapy is a painless process, as it simply involves administering medicated eye drops to the patient.
+Atropine therapy is a painless process, the drops might sting a little for a few minutes, as it simply involves administering medicated eye drops to the patient.
 As the drops are administered to the eyes, try to avoid excessive blinking so that they are absorbed properly for the most effective results.

 How Quickly Will I Notice Results?

-Does Prescription Eye Drop Therapy Cure Myopia?
+Does Atropine Therapy Cure Myopia?

 Keep wearing glasses or contacts